Nonprescription Sale of Syringes in Pharmacies

 Nonprescription Syringe Sale (NPSS) Toolkit: Materials for Pharmacists, Health Departments and Customers

 The NPSS Toolkit is a compilation of resources designed to help public health agencies expand NPSS in their jurisdictions.
-The toolkit includes the information pharmacies need in order to start offering syringes for sale without a prescription.
+The toolkit includes the information pharmacies need to start offering syringes for sale without a prescription.
 The toolkit's documents may be used in training, academic detailing, and planning activities, and serve as quick reference resources for public health and pharmacy staff.

 Fact Sheets - Short documents addressing fundamentals